Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson01/js01Tasks.md

 3. Look for your console messages
 4. See the text that JavaScript added to the page

-**✅ Checkpoint:** You should see an alert, console messages, and text added to your page.
+**Checkpoint:** You should see an alert, console messages, and text added to your page.

 ---